Audnedal station: Facilities

 Audnedal Station is a station on the Sørlandet Line, located 419.34 km from Oslo Central Station at an elevation of 106.6 m above mean sea level.
 Just west of the station, covering nearly the entire line to Snartemo Station, is the 8474 km Hægebostad Tunnel, the fifth-longest railway tunnel in Norway.

 The station features a 302 m passing loop.
 There is a main side platform serving track 1, which is 65 m long, and a 155 m island platform serving track 2.
 Both are 25 cm tall.
 Most trains stop at track 2, with the longer platform, and only when trains meet at Audnedal is track 1 in use.

 Like the other stations along the Sørlandet Line, the station building received a standardized design.
 It was built in the overall Neoclassical architecture style adapted in the 1920s.
 By the 1940s the designs had been altered to include elements of functionalism.
 Audnedal received an identical station building to that of Storekvina Station.
 The 180 m2 building is wooden with a concrete foundation.
 It has siding in asbestos cement and a gable roof.
 The building consists of a main section, where the lower story originally featured a ticketing and waiting room, and an upper story with the station master's residence.
 The annex was allocated cargo handling.
 There is also a 35 m2 shed housing the interlocking controls, dating from 1968.
 Today the station building features a waiting room and a washroom, open around the clock except from 21:00 on Saturday to 07:00 on Sunday.
 The upper part of the station serves as a residence.
 There is free parking for 30 cars at the station.

 Services

-The catchment area of Audnedal Station incorporates the municipalities of Lyngdal, Åseral, and Lindesnes.
-The station is itself located a few kilometers north of Konsmo.
+The catchment area of Audnedal Station includes Lyngdal Municipality, Åseral Municipality, and Lindesnes Municipality.
+The station is itself located a few kilometers north of the village of Konsmo.

 The station is served by long-distance trains operated by Go-Ahead, counting eight daily services on weekdays, including a night train service.
 These operate from Oslo via Kristiansand to Stavanger.
 Audnedal is located within the catchment area for commuting to Kristiansand.
 The train uses forty minutes to Kristiansand Station.
 This is less than half the time used to drive, which is further hampered by congestion during rush-hour.
 The station had 14,600 annual passengers in 2008.